 Kidney cancer is diagnosed with a series of biopsy, laboratory tests and CT scans in order to determine the cancer and cell type involved which in turn determines the treatment course5.
 Chemotherapy has not been found to be very effective against advanced kidney cancer so research into the causes, detection, diagnosis and treatment of kidney cancer is currently being done at many research institutes across the nation3.
 Scientist and doctors are studying several genes that play a role in changing normal kidney cells into RCCs as well as investigating various therapies including targeted drugs before and after surgery as well as immunotherapy.
 Bethyl manufactures many antibodies to proteins involved in all types of kidney cancer that may aid in advancing breakthroughs in all aspects of kidney cancer research.

-Below is the current list of Bethyl antibodies involved in cell division:
+Below is the current list of Bethyl antibodies involved in kidney cancer research: